-Anchor was a lone pioneer until Jack McAuliffe, who had developed a taste for British ales while stationed in Scotland, visited the Anchor brewery and decided to build his New Albion Brewery from scratch, using discarded dairy tanks and other scrapped industrial equipment.
+1977: Jack McAuliffe, who had developed a taste for British ales while stationed in Scotland, visited Anchor Brewery and decided to build his New Albion Brewery from scratch, using discarded dairy tanks and other scrapped industrial equipment.
 New Albion began brewing in 1977 in Sonoma, California, making it the first modern microbrewery in America.

 For more information about the growth and success of California craft beer, follow the CCBA blog.